kodaho/manen/docs/_sources/user_guide.rst.txt

    docs/source/user_guide>`_.
 You can download them and run them locally to get a good start for playground environment.

+These user guides can be completed with real-world examples available in the `examples folder <https://github.com/kodaho/manen/tree/main/examples/>`_ of the source code repository.

 Getting familiar with Manen
 ---------------------------